-- Free leg stretched. - No less than 45° of separation between free leg and supporting leg. - Hips-height does not exceed the skating knee level. - Free foot should not drag on the ground during the rotations.
+- Free leg stretched. - No less than 45° of separation between free leg and supporting leg. - The height of the hips cannot exceed the level of the skating knee level. - Free foot should not drag on the ground during the rotations.